dddappp/sui-coin-example/README.md

 In this example, we will demonstrate:

-* Modify a simple Coin contract and deploy it on Sui network or on Movement M2 devnet;
+* Modify a simple Coin contract and deploy it on Movement M2 devnet or on Sui testnet;
 * Mint some of this Coin for yourself;
 * Create a token pair of this Coin with other Coin and provide initial liquidity on a decentralized exchange (DEX) called Flex.